Tubular Breast Deformity Surgery in Orlando

 Can Tubular Breasts Be Corrected without Implants?

 Tubular breasts are often asymmetrical, which requires a combination of a breast lift and a breast augmentation to correct and create the desired shape and size.
-However, if you do not want to use implants to correct your tubular breasts, another option is fat grafting.
+However, if you do not want to use implants to correct your breasts, another option is fat grafting.

 Fat grafting uses fat from a different part of your body to increase the volume of your breasts.
-This option removes the need for implants, and offers a more natural solution to correcting tubular breasts.
+This option removes the need for implants, and offers a more natural solution to correcting the breasts.

 Is Tubular Breast Deformity Surgery Painful?